 The forms and policies below provide step-by-step instructions, policies, definitions, and required documentation needed when developing an Indiana University School of Medicine, Division of Continuing Medical Education (CME) accredited activity.
-For more information or questions, please contact us.
+Email the CME Office for more information.

 The Application and Planning Worksheet is the primary starting point for planning an accredited activity.
 To get started, the planner must establish a planning team based on the “question in practice” (area of focus or concern) to address.
 With that in mind, the planning worksheet asks planners to think through and complete these steps:

 - Identify practice gaps.

 - Write objectives and expected results.

 - List desirable learner attributes/core competencies that will be addressed.

 - Identify potential or known barriers to learning.

 - Determine how the activity will be evaluated against the objectives.